top of page

 Work

-1988-1990 teaching Art Foundation course at Frederick University Cyprus
+1988-1990 Lecturer Art Foundation course at Frederick University Cyprus

-1990-1999 teaching Art Foundation and undergraduate courses at Cleveland College of Art
+1990-1999 Lecturer Art Foundation and Undergraduate courses at Cleveland College of Art

 Exhibitions and Prizes